jundalisay/superb/content/en/research/hermes/kybalion/chapter-02.md

 {{< /q >}}

-The Seven Hermetic Principles which is the basis or the entire Hermetic Philosophy are:
+The 7 Hermetic Principles which is the basis or the entire Hermetic Philosophy are:

 ## 1. The Principle of Mentalism